NXT-Wheelchair-Team/Rochester-Maker-Faire-2019/doc/system_overview.md

 ### Design

 The system as presented in the diagram separates major system functionality into separate subsystems that communicate through language-agnostic networking sockets.
 This allows for high modularity so that an entirely new implementation of a sub-system can be put into service without requiring a change in any other part of the system.
+Specifically, the communication between sub-systems will be supported by the ZeroMQ messaging library.
+This provides a lightweight, socket-like API that people easily understand, while ensuring our messages are atomic.

 ### Sub-system Responsibilities